MichaelAlexanderBryant/simplyhired-eda/README.md

 ## EDA

 Below are some of the highlights from the EDA.
 Since I am primarily interested in Data Analyst and Data Scientist roles, this is what the selected figures present.
-Other roles can be found in the EDA.ipynb Jupyter Notebook.
+Other roles can be found either in the EDA.ipynb Jupyter Notebook or output/eda folder.

 <div align="center">
 <figure>